adamstavely/shiny-waddle/test-harness/docs/README.md

-# Sentinel Documentation
+# TestOrchestrator Documentation

-Welcome to the Sentinel documentation.
+Welcome to the TestOrchestrator documentation.
 This directory contains comprehensive guides for using the framework.

 ## Documentation Index